cgloeckner/amid-infinity/02_character_creation.md

 3. Assign 6 STATS and 4 EFFORT
 4. Grab a STARTER LOOT and 4 COMMON LOOT

-**Amid Infinity** can be played in an setting, but works great for Lovecraft's era of the 1920s.
+**Amid Infinity** can be played in a setting, but works great for Lovecraft's era of the 1920s.
 If this does not fit your game, feel free to modify or even skip the changes ahead.

 The options below are kept free from mechanics by design.
 Make them fit your style or even go full narrative with them.